dward2/BME547/Lectures/github_teams.md

 | Execution | | | |
 * Share this with me and your teammates
 * As a team, develop milestones and issues.
-* Assign a team member and due date to each issue.
+* Assign a team member (and optional due date) to each issue.
 * Use of a project is optional.
 * Communicate to me when your plan is complete so I may review it.
-* Target completion of plan by end of day Monday, November 2.
+* Target completion of plan by end of day Sunday, April 11.
 * I will be looking to see how you use Milestones/Issues for communication in my grading of the final project.